Fredholm realizations of elliptic symbols on manifolds with boundary II: fibered boundary: Triple adiabatic space

-The double and triple fibred-cusp diagonal faces are not p-submanifolds in $M_{(1)}$ but lift to be p-submanifolds, which we denote $\df{F}_T,$ $\df{F}'_F,$ $\df{F}'_C,$ $\df{F}'_S$ and $\df{F}''_F,$ $\df{F}''_C$ and $\df{F}''_F.$ Here, $\df{F}'_O$ is the lift of the corresponding double diagonal in the face produced by the blow up of $A_O,$ $O=S,C,F$ and $\df{F}''_O$ is the lift of the intersection of this submanifold under the blow up of $A_T.$ The intersection properties of these submanifolds is essentially the same as for the fibred-cusp (or indeed the cusp) setting itself.
+The double and triple fibered-cusp diagonal faces are not $p$-submanifolds in $M_{(1)}$ but lift to be $p$-submanifolds, which we denote $\df{F}_T,$ $\df{F}'_F,$ $\df{F}'_C,$ $\df{F}'_S$ and $\df{F}''_F,$ $\df{F}''_C$ and $\df{F}''_F.$ Here, $\df{F}'_O$ is the lift of the corresponding double diagonal in the face produced by the blow-up of $A_O,$ $O=S,C,F$ and $\df{F}''_O$ is the lift of the intersection of this submanifold under the blow-up of $A_T.$ The intersection properties of these submanifolds is essentially the same as for the fibered-cusp (or indeed the cusp) setting itself.
 Thus we complete the definition by blowing up in `the usual' order

 \begin{proposition} Each of the projections, dropping one or two factors of $M,$ lift to b-fibrations

 \end{proposition}